 Which is all absolutely true - I know it from my own reading, and from doing manuscript reports - but from the point of view of the aspiring writer, it doesn't get you a lot further.
 We'd all say that we know a good voice when we hear it, but it's very hard to pin down, and so equally hard to explain, or teach, or help you to learn.
 Moreover, like any single element of craft, trying to tease it out just shows you how inseparable all the elements actually are.
 And what is the relationship of voice to tone and style?

 Well, to start with, what is voice in in creative writing?
 Just to check, we are talking about the voice of the narration, aren't we?
 Voice in dialogue is a much easier thing to work out, because generally speaking you're trying for something like verisimilitude: a seemingly authentic representation of actual speech, albeit selective, heightened or affected by other kinds of artifice.
-If it's a characterised narrative [roll of drums for my coinage, newly minted for my PhD] in first person, then, too, the nature of the beast is fairly clear.
+If it's a characterised narrative in first person, then, too, the nature of the beast is fairly clear.
 Here's a protagonist, telling their story, and that protagonist's background and character dictates the nuts and bolts of how they say things: vocabulary, grammar, sentence length and syntax, and so on.
-Their character also dictates what they do and don't notice, which is about controlling point of view, and what they think about themselves and others, which shades into matters of tone.
+Their character also controls what they do and don't notice, which is about controlling point of view, and what they think about themselves and others, which shades into matters of tone.
 (I would define tone as a matter of dark/light, humorous/bitter, cynical/cheerful, warm/cool, detached/involved, passionate/amused and so on...)
 You can think clearly about all these things, digging in fiction and non-fiction of the period, analysing grammar and making lists of words, or sitting on buses and making notes.
 Or you can imagine your narrator sitting across the pub table from you, note his nose ring and tattoos and the chihuahua tucked into his pocket, offer crisps to the dog, ask him what happened and keep your ears open.
 Most of us do a bit of both.
 If you've...
 I was going to say, fully imagined your protagonist, but many aspiring writers are taught that that means having written pages and pages of where he went to school and whether he minds doing the washing up.
 But it doesn't have to be like that.
 Once your protagonist is fully present to you, however little you yet know about him (you'll find out as he talks, after all) the voice may well come naturally.

 It becomes trickier for beginner writers when the narrator is external to the story.
 Still, if it's Gardner's third-person-limited (or subjective) then it's not so different from first person: character and point of view shape what's seen, what's said and how it's said.
 To a greater extent than in first person, you also have the possibility of sliding into a more neutral voice, less closely shaped by a particular personality, until you carry that all the way to Gardner's third-person-objective, where the neutral narrator has no opinions about the events and people s/he narrates.
 And it's in that seemingly innocuous term 'neutral' that voice becomes difficult to pin down.
 Whose voice?
 Even George Eliot - who's often suggested as the exemplar of the omniscient narrator who is not only god-like in knowing everything, but god-like in judging it - fades in and out, as a personality, of her own narration.
 But, still, we have a sense - however inchoate, however undefined - of the nature of the person we're listening to.
 Who is that?
 Is it you?
 Is it the person you wish you were, or regret that you are?